 Does the world care about Christ?
 It never will if the joy and peace of Christ isn’t seen and alive in the church today.
-This lack of obvious joy, claims Lloyd Jones, flows from a failure to reflect on the Gospel.
-Listen as this sermon unfolds the three central components to the Christian faith: knowing, believing, and receiving.
-These truths illustrate that this is God’s world, that though there is darkness in the world, God sent His son to save us from that darkness.
-When we receive Jesus and believe in the power of His sacrifice for our sin, we are saved.
-Any christian lacking in joy will rekindle their passion by considering these things, and dwelling on the fact we are completely forgiven in Christ.
-Our feelings are dictated by our thoughts and our knowledge; therefore, an accurate understanding and belief on these truths will lend oneself to experience and demonstrate great and genuine joy.
+This lack of obvious joy, claims Dr. Lloyd-Jones, flows from a failure to reflect on the gospel.
+Listen as this sermon on John 1:10–12 unfolds the three central components to the Christian faith: knowing, believing, and receiving.
+These truths illustrate that this is God’s world and that though there is darkness in the world, God sent His son to save His people from that darkness.
+When Jesus is received and the power of His sacrifice for sin is believed, salvation occurs.
+Any Christian lacking in joy will rekindle their passion by considering these things, and dwell on the fact they are completely forgiven in Christ.
+Feelings are dictated by thoughts and knowledge and, therefore, an accurate understanding and belief in these truths will lend oneself to experience and demonstrate great and genuine joy.

 10He was in the world, and the world came into being through Him, and yet the world did not know Him.
 11He came to His own, and His own people did not accept Him.
 12But as many as received Him, to them He gave the right to become children of God, to those who believe in His name,

 10He was in the world, and the world was made by him, and the world knew him not.
 11He came unto his own, and his own received him not.
 12But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: